 Wrap up your resume with a list of references.
 If you have any references in the industry, list them, and make sure to include contact information.

 Once your resume is complete, spend time proofreading.
 Consider it the final touches.
 One of the most underrated characteristics of a quality resume is good grammar.
 It’s not very confidence inspiring to the brand if you won’t put in the effort to proofread your resume.
-It’s one of the small things that says a lot about you.
+It’s one of the small things that says a lot about you and your attention to detail.
 Your sponsors will take you more seriously if it’s well written.

 To summarize, a quality race resume will at the very least include: